Caribbean guilder

-Negotiations
+The Caribbean guilder (code: XCG; abbreviation: Cg; Caribische gulden; florin karibense) is the currency of Curaçao and Sint Maarten, two constituent countries of the Kingdom of the Netherlands.
+It is divided into 100 cents (sèn).
+Introduced on 31 March 2025, it replaced the Netherlands Antillean guilder (ANG), which ceased to be legal tender on 1 July 2025 after a period of co-circulation.

+In November 2020, it was announced that the Caribbean guilder would come into circulation the following year, but it was delayed several times.
+The cost of the design and production of the Caribbean guilder was approximately 15 million ANG.
+ANG is exchangeable at par at commercial banks for the new currency for one year following introduction, and thereafter for 29 years at the Central Bank of Curaçao and Sint Maarten.

+Naming

+The Caribbean guilder uses the ISO 4217 code of XCG, with the initial X used for supranational currencies, and retains the supplanted Netherlands Antillean guilder's (ANG) numeric code of 532.
+The Central Bank of Curaçao and Sint Maarten has announced its official abbreviation as Cg.

+History

-The Netherlands Antillean guilder continued to circulate after the dissolution of the Netherlands Antilles and plans to implement the Caribbean guilder were not finalized until both countries would agree to have a common currency The new currency will be abbreviated CMg (for Curaçao, Sint Maarten guilder) and will be pegged to the United States dollar at the same exchange rate as the Netherlands Antillean guilder (US$1 = 1.79 NAg = 1.79 CMg).
-As the BES islands (Bonaire, Sint Eustatius and Saba) adopted the U.S. dollar directly on 1 January 2011, the introduction of the CMg would mean the end of the circulation of the Netherlands Antillean guilder.
+The Netherlands Antillean guilder continued to circulate after the dissolution of the Netherlands Antilles and plans to implement the Caribbean guilder were not finalized until both countries would agree to have a common currency At the time, it was reported that the new currency would be abbreviated CMg (for Curaçao, Sint Maarten guilder) and would be pegged to the United States dollar at the same exchange rate as the Netherlands Antillean guilder (US$1 = 1.79 NAg = 1.79 CMg).
+As the BES islands (Bonaire, Sint Eustatius and Saba) adopted the U.S. dollar directly on 1 January 2011, the introduction of the CMg would have meant the end of the circulation of the Netherlands Antillean guilder.

 In April 2014, Curaçao and Sint Maarten agreed to look into the possibility of Curaçao having its own central bank.
 As long as further negotiations continued, the Caribbean guilder would not be introduced.
 In July 2015, the Minister of Finance of Curaçao, José Jardim, stated that research on a monetary union between Curaçao and Sint Maarten was not a priority.
 Former Curaçao MP Alex David Rosaria said that a major problem with the proposed union was the lack of a forum to discuss macroeconomic coordination (as there is for the Eastern Caribbean dollar).